 Unfortunately, this can impact the quality of their milk and leave it with a musky tinge.
 If this is the case, then you’ll need to separate your billy goats from the females unless they are breeding.

-Hopefully, this has been helpful in explaining how to use your goats for more than brush clearing.
+Hopefully, this has been helpful in explaining how to milk a goat and how to use your goats for more than brush clearing.
 Their milk is very good for you and can be used for lots of different things.